tabreturn/tabreturn.github.io/_posts/2017-08-17-an_introduction_to_vectors_using_unity_--_part_3.md

 comments: true
 title: "An Introduction to Vectors Using Unity – part 3"
 categories: code unity
+image: /img/aitvuup1/17-vector.svg
+description: An Introduction to Vectors Using Unity, part 3.
 ---

 <!-- unityscript error highlight conceal -->